 Chris Packham is a busy man.
-As well as regularly gracing our TV screens – he took part in the recent Blue Planet Live BBC series which examined the impact of ocean pollution – the wildlife expert is an active conservationist, photographer, writer, filmmaker and campaigner.
+As well as regularly gracing our TV screens – most recently in the Blue Planet Live BBC series which examined the impact of ocean pollution – the wildlife expert is an active conservationist, photographer, writer, filmmaker and campaigner.

-When the 57-year-old is not on the road or protecting animals, he’s a vociferous opponent of the badger cull and a leading figure in the call to ban driven grouse shooting, Chris is being recognised for his outstanding achievements – he was awarded a CBE in the 2019 New Year Honours List for his services to nature conservation.
+When the 57-year-old is not on the road or protecting animals (he’s a vociferous opponent of the badger cull), Chris is being recognised for his outstanding achievements and collected a CBE in the 2019 New Year Honours List for his services to nature conservation.

 The naturalist, who lives in a 1730s thatched cottage on the edge of the New Forest with his gorgeous dog Scratchy, recently joined forces with E.ON Energy to help people keep their pets warm and cosy while being energy efficient.

-We caught up with the Chris to find out how he relaxes at home.
+We caught up with the presenter to find out how he relaxes at home.

 Chris Packham chats to Relax Ya Self To Health